Qantas resumes flights grounded by labour dispute

 "I think that will give Qantas a victory," said Ron McCallum, professor of industrial law at Sydney University.

-Qantas says it has lost about A$70 million (46 million pound) since September from industrial action in its dispute with three trade unions over pay, working conditions and its Asian plan.
+Qantas says it has lost about A$70 millionsince September from industrial action in its dispute with three trade unions over pay, working conditions and its Asian plan.
 Joyce had described the union campaign as "death by a thousand cuts" for the 90-year-old airline.

-Despite Qantas' share price rebound, the stock has lost more than a third of its value this year.

-Investors worry about longer-term damage to the brand from the grounding, which disrupted travel plans for some leaders at the end of a summit of Commonwealth nations in the western city of Perth, as well as passengers in 22 airports worldwide.
+Despite Qantas's share price rebound, the stock has lost more than a third of its value this year and investors worry about longer-term damage to the brand from the grounding, which disrupted the travel plans of some leaders at the end of a summit of Commonwealth nations in the western city of Perth.

 In Australia, Qantas departure lounges were crammed with passengers hoping to board the first flights.
 Qantas is not expected to be back to full operation until Wednesday.

-Alysha Townsend was left with an equally bad taste from the experience.

-"No one from Qantas could be contacted.
-I no longer want to fly with them," the 26-year-old Australian said after being grounded in Singapore, the stopover on her flight from London to Perth.

-The grounding also stirred media speculation of Qantas as a potential takeover target, with a Sydney Morning Herald columnist accusing Joyce of driving "Qantas' share price into the ground, making it a sitting duck for a takeover."
+The grounding also stirred media speculation of Qantas as a potential takeover target, with a Sydney Morning Herald columnist accusing Joyce of driving "Qantas's share price into the ground, making it a sitting duck for a takeover".

 Qantas was the target of an aborted private-equity bid four years ago and has continued to draw takeover rumours from time to time, despite a 49 percent limit on foreign ownership.